AlexPierron/Theoretical-Principal-of-Deep-Learning/README.md

 Basic knowledge of machine learning \
 Familiarity with neural networks

-## How to use this document:
+## How to use this repo:
 Codes used to produce our simulations is entirely available in this repo.
 The code is supposed to run directly when you run the notebook properly.
+Do not run the notebook if you just want to see the results, the complete computation of the notebook takes several hours.

 This document can be used as a reference for understanding  and illustrating the theoretical foundations of neural network generalization given in the article treated.
 It can also be used for further research on this topic.

-### License:

-This document is licensed under the MIT License.